programminghistorian/ph-submissions/lessons/using-javascript-to-create-maps.md

 Many of the mistakes, misspellings, and incorrect data points only became noticeable after the data was run through the software and a map generated, but having to reload all of the data from scratch was not a sustainable option.
 So we began drafting the code for the JavaScript map, which allowed us to easily run the visualization on our local system using a local web server to catch problems and errors as we worked.
 The script we ended up writing also allows the map to be interactive, making it a more useful tool for research and discovery than a static visualization.
 Being able to easily update the map was also important as the Boston Public Library was not finished digitizing their antislavery collection at the time of writing, and we hoped to expand the dataset to include the correspondence of other abolitionists if our test was successful.
 Creating our own tool allowed us the flexibility to adapt our project to the constraints of the data.

 After we began working on this project, several other options for building online interactive maps became available, most notably [Carto](https://carto.com/data-library) and [Palladio](http://hdlab.stanford.edu/palladio/) (a Stanford University project).
 Neither of these products were available when we began and they both have some limitations that may be problematic for some scholars.
 Both of the major issues center around data privacy and accessibility.
 Carto only allows you to keep your data private if you pay for a subscription.
 Palladio, which creates a map very similar to the one we built, was not very stable in its earlier iterations and still requires that you load your data onto a server without much documentation about privacy.
 Palladio also only allows you to share your maps via screenshots, so other people cannot easily use your interactive map.
 Running your own script via a local or web server is the easiest and most straightforward way to handle privacy and sharing issues without purchasing a subscription to an online service.
+If you do decide to use Carto, Palladio, or another online mapping service, this lesson can still be useful to you as you <a href="#Collecting-Data">collect</a> and <a href="#cleaning-data-and-identifying-coordinates">clean your data</a> and <a href="analysis">analyze the resulting map</a>.

 ### Lesson Goals